-18 If you are an institutional investor, you may be able to appoint a proxy electronically via the Proxymity platform, a process which has been agreed by the Company and approved by the Registrar.
-For further information regarding Proxymity, please go to www.proxymity.io.
-Your proxy must be lodged by 11:30 a.m.
-CEST on 24 May 2023 to be considered valid.
+If you are an institutional investor, you may be able to appoint a proxy electronically via the Proxymity platform, a process which has been agreed by the Company and approved by the Registrar.
+For further information Proxymity, please go to regarding www.proxymity.io.
+Your proxy must be lodged by 12 p.m.
+CEST on Friday 24 May 2024 to be considered valid.
 Before you can appoint a proxy via this process you will need to have agreed to Proxymity's associated terms and conditions.
 It is important that you read these carefully as you will be bound by them and they will govern the electronic appointment of your proxy.